rushikesh9/OrderFill/README.md

 Only for buying,
-For selling, short covering modify the code and compile multiple executable.
+For selling, short covering modify the code and compile different executable.
-( Change key combo from f1 to f2)
+In sendorder.au just change f1 to f2 on line 29, use this exe for selling

 # How-To